Skip to Content

 Subway tile backsplash DIY Beginners Guide | Building Bluebird

-Each time I start a new row, I create a center mark on the tile and place it directly above a seam of the row below.
+Each time I start a new row, I create a center mark on the white tile and place it directly above a seam of the row below.
 I also backbutter the tiles if I can’t get a good angle putting the adhesive on the wall.

 Subway tile backsplash DIY Beginners Guide | Building Bluebird